Opened 9 years ago

 Yes, I will do so.
 However I will first bring this up on the next OSMC dev meeting on Monday.

-comment:12 Changed 9 years ago by fbergero
+comment:12 by Federico Bergero, 9 years ago

 Hi I tried the